owen-gibbons/owen-gibbons.github.io/plan.md

 layout: default
 title: The Plan
 ---
+# The Plan

-# My Security Engineering and Architect Roadmap
+## My Security Engineering and Architect Roadmap
 I can attribute a great deal of my success in life so far to my constant planning.
 Granted, most of my plans have to get changed dramatically over time, but the beauty is that I typically have a couple other contingency plans.

 <img width="966" height="179" alt="2025-11-18_00-07" src="https://github.com/user-attachments/assets/b5230f7b-09db-4d46-ad92-2727dd4f91a7" />